TEENS CAN MAKE A DIFFERENCE.

 MindBE Youth Climate Panel 2022

 Think there's no connection between peacebuilding and climate change?
 Think again.
 This month, Founder and President Max Hyman joined teens from Uzbekistan to Malaysia to discuss climate change and its impact on young people on MindBE’s Youth Climate Panel.
 Most crucial to our mission, we talk about the importance of climate activism as a shared goal for youth in conflict zones, especially the Middle East, and encouraging progress that is already being made.
-Stay tuned for the link to this amazing conversation!
+This event can be found on MindBE's website.

 In 2021, Teens for Peace gathered video interviews from ten Israelis, Palestinians, and Arab-Israelis answering the questions event participants sent in over several weeks.
 In these videos, respondents talk about how their experiences have shaped their views on the conflict and future.
 We hosted dozens of American teens at the premier of these videos and intend to revamp this project in 2023.